leab38/leab38.github.io/README.md

 # lea's Portfolio Site
 Hi, my name is lea.
 I have recently returned to the US after 15 years abroad.
-My background is in Business Analysis (and I took a little detour to User Support for fun) and my future is in data science.
+My background is in business analysis (and I took a little detour to user support for fun) and my future is in data science.
+I truly love to make technology easier to use and understand.
 Thanks for stopping by my portfolio site, feel free to peruse my LinkedIn and my projects listed below.

 ## LinkedIn
 Check out my [LinkedIn](https://www.linkedin.com/in/leabowman38/) for more information on my work and education history.